Geeksltd/MSharp.Docs/Basics/VSIX.md

         }
 ```

-So whenever developers use your decorated mothod then they will see method name coloured like this :
+So whenever developers use your decorated method then they will see method name coloured like this :

   ![Colorize_SampleCode1](images/Colorize_SampleCode1.PNG)